(back-ordered means you are on the waiting list. We will email you if a place comes free and you are next in line.)

 Day 3: You’ve made good progress.
-You should be wrapping up your piece today.
+You should be finishing your piece today.
 Depending on your project, you may not complete your piece.
 We will discuss the plan at the end of class so you can finish your piece at home if you don’t get it done in class.

 The three-day workshop is $675 per student.
-A 50% deposit ($50 of which is non-refundable) holds your spot.
+A 50% deposit is required to hold your spot.
 The remaining balance is due 60 days before the start of the workshop.
 The workshop is limited to 4 students for individual attention.
 We will be in class from 9-5.
 Students will have a 1-hour lunch break.

 What is included in the workshop:

 The use of workroom tools, workhorses, compressors, and worktables.
-The instruction for the three days and educational information.
+The instructions for the three days and educational information.

 What the student is responsible for: